hibiken/asynqmon/README.md

 # A modern web based tool for monitoring & administrating [Asynq](https://github.com/hibiken/asynq) queues, tasks and message broker

+## Overview

+Asynqmon is both a library that you can include in your web application, as well as a binary that you can simply install and run.

 ## Version Compatibility

 | Asynq version  | WebUI (asynqmon) version |